Decommissioning and deactivating protection for Azure Information Protection

 To use PowerShell with the Azure Information Protection client, see Using PowerShell with the Azure Information Protection client.

-When you are ready to deactivate the Azure Rights Management service for your organization, use the following instructions.
+When you are ready to deactivate the protection service from Azure Information Protection, use the following instructions.

 Deactivating Rights Management

-Use one of the following procedures to deactivate Azure Rights Management.
+Use one of the following procedures to deactivate the protection service, Azure Rights Management.

-You can also use the Windows PowerShell cmdlet, Disable-Aadrm, to deactivate Rights Management.
+You can also use the PowerShell cmdlet, Disable-AipService, to deactivate Rights Management.

-To deactivate Rights Management from the Office 365 admin center
+To deactivate Rights Management from the Microsoft 365 admin center

-Go to the Rights Management page for Office 365 administrators.
+Go to the Rights Management page for Microsoft 365 administrators.

-If you are prompted to sign in, use an account that is a global administrator for Office 365.
+If you are prompted to sign in, use an account that is a global administrator for Microsoft 365.

 On the rights management page, click deactivate.